The 7 Causes Of Digestion Problems

 If the stomach is not producing enough stomach acid this can have a flow on effect and cause issues with bile production and pancreatic enzymes.
 This can lead to symptoms such as acid reflux, nausea, heartburn, indigestion, burping, gas and pain.

-It is often thought that symptoms like reflux and heartburn are caused by excess stomach acid but this is not the case.
-Low stomach acid leads to bacterial overgrowth (SIBO), the bacteria produces gases like hydrogen and methane which put pressure on the oesophageal sphincter muscle causing it to relax and the acid from the stomach to move into the oesophagus …. you don’t need much stomach acid for this to happen.
+Low stomach acid leads to bacterial overgrowth (SIBO), the bacteria produces gases like hydrogen and methane which put pressure on the oesophageal sphincter muscle causing it to relax.

-2: Small Intestinal Bacterial Overgrowth (SIBO)
+Small Intestinal Bacterial Overgrowth (SIBO)

-It is estimated that 80% of IBS symptoms are caused by SIBO, yet most doctors know very little about it and rarely test for it.
-This is because a lot of the research into SIBO has been done over the past 20 years and most doctors do not keep up with the latest research.
+This is because a lot of the research into SIBO has been done over the past 20 years and most doctors don’t have time to keep up with the latest research.

 Hypochlorydia or low stomach acid can be a cause as this leads to carbohydrate malabsorption which is the primary “food” for the bacteria.
 Other causes of SIBO include antibiotics, poor diet, infections, and constipation.

-SIBO can cause depression/ anxiety, vitamin and mineral deficiencies, malabsorption issues, intestinal permeability due to damage to the intestines …. as well as many digestive symptoms like constipation, diarrhea, reflux, bloating, gas and pain.
+SIBO can cause depression/ anxiety, vitamin and mineral deficiencies, malabsorption issues, intestinal permeability due to damage to the intestines.
+As well as many digestive symptoms like constipation, diarrhea, reflux, bloating, gas and pain.

 SIBO is associated with many chronic illnesses, too many to list here, and if you have chronic health problems and digestive issues then you should be tested for SIBO.